sergiooncode/conversational-agent/README.md

 - This TTS flow is not fully defined since a user could only listen to the recording but nothing else like for example reply with a question.
 The recording is generated given a text based on the summary of the conversation and a static template which is very limited.
-More definition on the exact use case would be necessary and further development needed and maybe a proper call with a TTS agent could set up.
+More definition on the exact use case would be necessary and further development needed and maybe a proper call with a TTS agent could set be up.

 - The conversations as the human user sends messages and the agent answers are stored in PostgreSQL.
 The summary is extracted by the agent `Customer Support Info Structurer` using the `tools` feature of OpenAI Agents